Italian dog names perhaps make for the most fun and enjoyable titles that you can adorn over your pets.

 Julius Caesar was a remarkable leader and general of Roman descent whose leadership skills are still a role model for all mankind.

 This name translates to ‘very beautiful’ and is a very common Italian term of endearment.

-Ideal for a gorgeous, female dog, this name can also be given to a pet which is very close to your heart and truly treasured by you.
+Ideal for a gorgeous, female dog, this name can also be given to a pet that is very close to your heart and truly treasured by you.

-Not only is this name very unique, but it also sounds quite attractive and is fitting for a female dog with beautiful features which stand out.
+Not only is this name very unique, but it also sounds quite attractive and is fitting for a female dog with beautiful features that stand out.

 If you want to express your love for Italy through your dog’s name, this is an eccentric option.

 Florence is the capital of the very stunning Tuscany, a region in central Italy.